 - Start with the week leading up to the race and work backward

 - How many days a week do you want to run

 - What amount of time/distance

-- Record your progress (you cannot achieve goals by just going out to run without seeing your progression overtime).
-You must keep a journal so you know you are progression and numbers don’t lie!
+- Record your progress (you cannot achieve goals by just going out to run without seeing your progression over time).
+You must keep a journal so you know you are progressing and numbers don’t lie!

 - Set goals on where you would like to finish

 - I use an actual planner and my phone calendar to schedule/write out my plan.
 This way it keeps me accountable, and it’s a helpful reminder.

 - I am lucky enough to have a fabulous accountability partner.
 It is helpful to have someone who can help encourage you to achieve your goal and be there every step of the way.